 P.K.
 Subban sees a need for speed for the Islanders

 P.K.
-Subban played for the Devils the past three seasons, so he got an up-close, intra-division look at the Islanders, including the two Islanders teams that reached the NHL semifinals.
+Subban played for the Devils the past three seasons, so the former NHL defenseman got an up-close, intra-division look at the Islanders, including the two Islanders teams that reached the NHL semifinals.

 “I think that for the Islanders, I’d still like to see them get a guy in their top six that can play with [Mathew] Barzal that can kind of ride shotgun with him.
 I think they’ve been missing that for a few years.
 I’d like to see that.”

-Subban said despite the Islanders’ recent slump, including a six-game losing streak, he does believe “they’ve got some pieces there.
-It's just like, how can you implement more speed into your lineup?
+Despite the Islanders’ recent slump, including a six-game losing streak, Subban said he does believe “they’ve got some pieces there.
+It’s just like, how can you implement more speed into your lineup?

 “They have guys like [Brock] Nelson that can play with speedier players.
 But they’re too slow right now.
 I watch them play and they’re just slow to pucks, they’re slow to check, and the game now has changed so much.